SycuroLab/metassemble/README.md

 ## Data and list of files

 Specify the full path to the directory that contains your data files in the config file.
 You also need to have a list of sample names which contains the names of the samples to run the pipeline on, one sample per line.
 You can run this pipeline on any number or subset of your samples.
 Sample names should include everything up to the R1/R2 (or 1/2) part of the file names of the raw fastq files.
-See `metqc_files/list_files_example.txt` as an example.
-Specify the name of your list in the config file.
+Specify the path and name of your list in the config file.

 If there are many samples, it may be convenient to generate the list of files using the following command, replacing `R1_001.fastq.gz` with the general suffix of your files: